 Questions about the environment in general have become so popular in Chemistry, Biology and Physics papers, in both combined and triple science alike, that I sometimes think you just have to mention “carbon dioxide” and you are half way to a pass !
 Even if you are a climate change skeptic, suspend that view until after the GCSE’s!
 Certainly the payback on a relatively small amount of revision on a not-too-difficult subject is high since one or more questions will almost certainly feature – which cannot be said about all science topics.
 After a previous year’s “drunken rat” controversy, students tweeted that they had learned their CGP Biology guide religiously, yet so little of the syllabus cropped up.

-1. All three of the sciences begin this topic with fossil fuels, which are mainly oil and derivatives like petrol, also coal and gas.
+1. All three of the sciences begin this topic with fossil fuels, which are mainly oil, coal and gas and derivatives like petrol and diesel.

 2. There are two separate consequences of fuel combustion.
 On the one hand, the generation of the greenhouse gas carbon dioxide as a natural but increasing product of combustion.
 Then on the other hand emissions of bi products such as sulphur dioxide and soot which cause pollution and smog.

 Candidates should ensure they understand both the advantages of fossil fuels and derivatives (fairly cheap, easily available, engines designed for them) and disadvantages (may run out, greenhouse gas generation, pollution, scars on the landscape).
 Similar pro and con assessments should be learned for individual, different renewables.